Moe-hacker/ruri/README.md

  --drop [cap]            Drop the specified cap
   -e [env] [value]       Set env to its value *Not work if init command is like `su -` -m [dir] [mountpoint]  Mount dir to mountpoint
-  -w                     Disable warnings
+  -S                     Bind-mount /dev/, /sys/ and /proc/ from host -w                     Disable warnings
 ```
 &emsp;This program should be run with root privileges.
 &emsp;Please unset $LD_PRELOAD before running this program.
+### About runtime dirs:
+ruri will create /dev/, /sys/ and /proc/ after chroot(2) into container for better security.
+You can use `-S` option to force it to bind-mount system runtime dirs.
 ### About cross-arch container:
 It needs CONFIG_BINFMT_MISC enabled in your kernel config.
 You need to copy qemu-*-static to your container first.